Estimation and Inference for High Dimensional Factor Model with Regime Switching: Introduction

 These asymptotic results are essential in many empirical contexts.
 First, the limit distributions of the estimated factors allow us to construct confidence intervals for the true factors, which represent economic indices in many applications.
-The result on the estimated factor space implies that if estimated factors are used in factor-augmented forecasting (or factor-augmented VAR), the forecasting equation (or the VAR equation) would have induced regime switching in model parameters.
+The result on the estimated factor spaces implies that if the estimated factors are used in factor-augmented forecasting (or factor-augmented VAR), the forecasting equation (or the VAR equation) would have induced regime switching in the model parameters.
 Second, for asset management, the estimated loadings of each regime allow us to construct portfolios according to each specific market scenario.
 For structural dynamic factor analysis, consistently estimated loadings are also crucial for recovering the impulse responses.
-Third, consistency of the estimated probabilities for each regime implies that for each $x_{t}$, we can consistently identify which regime $x_{t}$ belongs to as $N\rightarrow \infty $.
+Third, the consistency of the estimated regime probabilities implies that for each $x_{t}$, we can consistently identify which regime $x_{t}$ belongs to as $N\rightarrow \infty $.
 For asset management, this allows us to consistently identify the current market scenario.
-For business cycle analysis, this allows us to consistently date turning points of business cycle and quickly detect new recessions or expansions, especially when high frequency (weekly, daily) data is utilized.
+For business cycle analysis, this allows us to consistently date turning points of the business cycle and detect new recessions or expansions, especially when high frequency (weekly, daily) data is utilized.